Vaccination coverage plummets in the last ten years, and polio threatens Brazil again - News

 This year, samples of the virus have already been found in the New York sewers, in the United States, and London, in the United Kingdom.
 Furthermore, Israel and Malawi in Africaconfirmed cases of the disease.

-Maria Isabel, an infectious disease specialist and vaccine consultant at Delboni Medicina Diagnóstica, part of the Dasa group, draws attention to the circulation of the virus.
+Maria Isabel, an infectious disease specialist and vaccine consultant at Delboni Medicina Diagnóstica, from the Dasa network, draws attention to the circulation of the virus.

 “We live in the world in a globalized way and, when we least expect it, we can have the reintroduction of a virus that did not circulate here in Brazil”, he emphasizes.